kenmamich/Domino-Stock-Price-Analysis/README.md

 dominos.groupby('Year')['Price Range'].mean()
 ```

-<p>Creates price range column which is the difference between that day's high and its low.
+<p>Creates Price Range column which is the difference between that day's high and its low.
 The purpose of creating this column is to display how much the stock price moved around for the day.
 I also found the average price gap for each year.
 2019 is 5.569245, 2020 is 10.744111, and 2021 is 8.764523.

 ```